vlasisPit/rails_active_record_training/README.md

 - rails g model Product name:string description:text inventory:integer 'price:decimal{7,2}' restocked_at:datetime  # price with precision and scale
 - rails g migration AddQtySoldToProducts qty_sold:integer  # add_column integer qty_sold on products table, Add<Something>To<Table>
 - rails g migration AddRefNumToProducts ref_num:string:index  # add RefNum column on table Products and make it an index
-- rails g migration AddStyleToProducts style:references  # style id column foregin key to products
+- rails g migration AddStyleToProducts style:references  # style id column foreign key to products

+## Change method
+- You can use change instead of up and down (old style).
+By the new style, Rails can understand automatically the down method.
+- You need to provide on change all the necessary information to reverse the change you made.
+For example, when you use change for deleting a column, you need to provide the type of the column to reverse the action.